Greg Mills (footballer): Playing career

 Mills signed for Worcester City of the Conference South until the end of the season.
 He was unable to find a Conference Premier club, so rejoined Worcester for 2012–13.
 In March 2013 he moved on to Conference North Boston United, and agreed to stay on for 2013–14, but work commitments took him to the Manchester area and he signed for Barrow, also of the Conference North.
 He made eight appearances for Barrow, then spent a month on loan with King's Lynn Town of the Northern Premier League Premier Division before joining Southern League club Corby Town, initially on loan.
 After 46 goals from 113 appearances in league competition, and helping his team gain promotion to the National League North as 2014–15 Southern League champions, he left the club following their relegation after one season at that level.

 Mills spent the first few months of the 2016–17 season with Tamworth of the National League North before moving on in January 2017 to Nuneaton Town where he was reunited with his former manager at Corby Town, Tommy Wright.
 After Wright took over as manager of yet another National North club, Darlington, Mills followed him in November 2017.
 He made 16 appearances in all competitions, and was released at the end of the season.

 He signed for Southern League Premier Central club Stourbridge in May 2018, and went on to score freely for them, but after a "difference of opinion" with the manager about his role, he left Stourbridge in October 2019 for divisional rivals Bromsgrove Sporting.
 He scored ten goals from 27 appearances in all competitions, before returning to Stourbridge in 2020.
 In January 2023, Mills signed for Halesowen Town.

+In March 2023, Mills signed for Melton Town.

+In February 2024, Mills joined Corby Town where he remained for the remainder of the 2023–24 season.
+In June 2024, he joined Racing Club Warwick.

+Mills signed for Midland League Division One side Leicester St Andrews on 8 September 2024.